musicslayer/lottery/README.md

 - Claimable Balance Pool - The funds that have not yet been claimed.
 - Contract Funds - The general funds owned by the contract.
 - Player Prize Pool - The funds players have paid to purchase tickets.
-- Refund Pool - The funds that were in the Player Prize Pool for a lottery that was canceled.
+- Refund Pool - The funds that were in the Player Prize Pool for a drawing that was canceled.

 Anything else not accounted for is considered to be extra funds.
 The operator can only withdraw from the contract funds and the extra funds.<br/><br/>
 (Extra funds are certain coins that may be added to the contract outside of normal lottery activities, such as through a coinbase transaction.
 Also, tokens are not included in this accounting and can be freely withdrawn by the contract operator, with the exception of Chainlink which has a minimum balance requirement.)